KelvinHere/Milestone-FrontEnd/README.md

 Website Link : https://kelvinhere.github.io/Milestone-FrontEnd/

-This restaurant is aimed at workers looking for quick healthy food and will be designed to give this impresson via color palet and backgound images through the site.
+This restaurant is aimed at workers looking for quick healthy food and will be designed to give this impression via color palet and background images through the site.

 This restaurant websites aim is to attract customers and boost sales.
 The main page quickly gives users an idea of the style of food available and ethos of the company.
 This website also includes an **online menu** with prices and expandable nutrition/allergen information and **QR code** for quick automatic ordering.
 A **location page** with map link and opening hours.
 A customer **Event** page will encourage repeat custom via weekly events, discounts and free workplace lunch deliveries won by draw.